You MUST use the prescribed form.

 For VAT, STC or PAYE assessments, you must use the ADR 1 form.

-, you must use the NOO form.
+For income tax, you must use the NOO form.

 It must be in writing and it must specify the LEGAL grounds of your objection.

 Have you received a nasty assessment from SARS?